-An IntentSpec is not a document.
-It is a data structure.
-Whether you write it in JSON, YAML, or structured English, it must contain these 6 components to be "Agent-Ready."
+An IntentSpec isn't mainly a document to read — it's product judgment in structured form.
+Whether you express it in JSON, YAML, or structured English, it must carry these 8 components to be "Agent-Ready."

 Objective (The "Why" & "What")